-On top of that, weights can vary even within categories, so please use the below as a guide only and remember that gauge is more important than sticking to a particular hook size because a ball band or a pattern told you to!!
+On top of that, weights can vary even within categories, so please use the below as a guide only and remember that meeting gauge is more important than sticking to a particular hook size because a ball band or a pattern told you to!!

 You will often see a hook size recommended on the ball band, though sometimes it will only suggest a knitting needle size and ignore us crocheters all together!.
 Please remember that this is just a recommendation, so don’t be beholden to it!

 We all crochet with a different tension too which impacts what hook we might want to choose so it’s not possible to make this an exact science!